CACI-International/ergo/so/README.md

   * Find specific examples where this is useful.
 * Add file/directory name hint to exec `file`/`dir` directives to specify final path component (often relevant for other programs ingesting the files).
-* Consider a syntax to expand an array into arguments to a command.
-Commands receive an array of arguments as parsed on the command-line.
-It'd be useful if there were a unified way to splice an array into this command array, rather than certain commands (like `exec`) implementing their own special treatment of arrays.
-This probably wouldn't extend to maps, unless the general command calling syntax supported a way to provide non-positional arguments as a map.
-  This is getting fairly close to python, except we still want to preserve string-first parsing and spaces separating arguments.
-Maybe use `^` as the splice syntax?
-It doesn't necessary have to be special syntax, but the expression would have to at least evaluate to a special type which can be checked at script evaluation time.
 * Should command non-positional arguments be supported?
 How could they be passed?
 Maybe a special syntax or a special type that is checked?
 Note that most commands can already use maps as directives to achieve this in some cases